UWF offers generous academic merit scholarships, including opportunities to compete for full tuition, on-campus housing, and meal plans.

 Students who do not receive the Pace Presidential Scholarship will maintain their original Admissions Academic Merit Scholarship.

-National Merit Finalists are named Top Scholars and will be awarded full tuition and mandatory fees, a meal plan, on-campus housing, an $800 per-semester textbook stipend, and a one-time paid research or study abroad experience valued at up to $1,500.
+National Merit Finalists are named Top Scholars.
+UWF's National Merit Finalist Scholarship recipients are awarded full tuition and mandatory fees, a meal plan, on-campus housing, an $800 per-semester textbook stipend, and a one-time paid research or study abroad experience valued at up to $1,500.